 Due to climate change, the coral reefs are dying.
 The largest coral reef system in the world, the Great Barrier Reef (GBR) is not only critical to marine biodiversity health but is also a big tourist industry for Australia.
 Recognizing the importance of the reef system like Belize, Australia is finally pouring hundreds of millions of dollars into protecting it.

 As a diver, diving the GBR was one of my favorite activities in Cairns, Australia.
 For best GBR diving, look to ribbon reef tours first – a few leave from Cairns but you can catch more from Port Douglas, just north of Cairns.
 If not, dive/snorkel the Outer Reef if you are under time constraints.

-Note: to protect the health of the reef when diving or snorkeling, ensure to wear reef-safe sunscreen (options provided on my Resources page) or clothing to protect yourself from the sun, and do NOT touch any marine life or coral reef.
+Note: to protect the health of the reef when diving or snorkeling, ensure to wear reef-safe sunscreen (options provided in my Travel Resources) or clothing to protect yourself from the sun, and do NOT touch any marine life or coral reef.

 All dive boats leave the Cairns Reef Fleet Terminal, easily walkable from most Cairns hotel locations.
 There are many Cairns dive boat operators to choose from so do your research on what works best for you.